jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 4. On Github's website, make your PR.
 5. Wait for all CI to pass successfully on your PR.
 6. If you want to test automated package creation using TestPyPI (recommended), then you can do the following:
-    1. Change the versions of the code in your PR to a new development or "release-candidate" version such as "0.4.4.rc0".
-Make sure that this version does not already have a release present on TestPyPI by going to here https://test.pypi.org/project/hnn-core/#history .
+    1. Change the versions of the code in your PR to a new development or "release-candidate" version such as `v0.4.4.rc0`.
+Make sure that this version does not already have a release present on TestPyPI by going here <https://test.pypi.org/project/hnn-core/#history>.
 It might!
+Also, it is important the version start with the letter `v`.
     2. Create a tag on the latest commit using the following command, where you substitute your own version: `git tag v0.4.4.rc0`.
     3. Make sure everything looks good, since the next step will create a release package, then try to push that release to TestPyPI (but not regular PyPI).
-This is important since versions are immutable on both TestPyPI and PyPI (you can never re-upload a different copy of the code to the same version identifier twice).
+This is important since published versions are immutable, as discussed above.
-    4. Push your tag to `upstream` using the following command `git push upstream v0.4.4.rc0`.
+    4. Push your tag to `upstream` using the following command (again substituting your version) `git push upstream v0.4.4.rc0`.
     5. If it builds and deploys correctly, you should now be able to find your new version available on TestPyPI.
-Note that the command provided on the top of TestPyPI will NOT work to install the new package; instead you must slightly change the command to be like the following: `pip install --extra-index-url https://test.pypi.org/simple/ "hnn-core"`.
+Note that the command provided on the TestPyPI webpage will NOT install the new package correctly!
+Instead, you must slightly change the command to be like the following: `pip install --extra-index-url https://test.pypi.org/simple/ "hnn-core"`.
-    6. Make sure to test that it installs correctly!
+    6. Make sure to test that it installs and runs correctly!
 7. Finally, when ready to merge to `master`, use "SQUASH and merge" to merge the PR as a single commit.
 We will refer to the commit you just pushed to `master` as the "release commit".
-(If you created a version on the PR for TestPyPI usage, it may not be included in the final version of the PR that is created on the `master` branch; this is fine since that version was for testing.)
+    - If you created a version on the PR for TestPyPI usage, it may not be included in the final version of the PR that is created on the `master` branch.
+This would make your example `v0.4.4.rc0` release an "orphaned" release that is not on the `master` branch.
+This is totally okay, since that version was for testing the release.
 8. Note: If you have "cyclical documentation dependencies", such as if you reference a new web-page on the `stable` version of the docs, but that page doesn't exist yet in the `stable` doc version, then that is fine.
 You can do the following:
     1. create this PR but don't merge it yet,
     2. follow the next section ("5.
 Update the documentation") to update the stable docs, then